 Development of this plan involved extensive coordination, collaboration and input from the project's non-federal sponsor, state, and federal natural resource agencies, and from landowners, and the public.
-Public input was obtained during public scoping meetings and is further being sought during review of the DEIS.
-The DEIS main report contains additional details of the project's public involvement efforts (see Section 8 of the DEIS).
+Public input was obtained during public scoping meetings and has been addressed and incorporated.
+The FEIS main report contains additional details of the project's public involvement efforts (see Section 8 of the DEIS).